 Modeling is important

 Children learn language by being immersed in their mother tongue.
 They observe and listen to people speaking to them and around them all day.
 They experiment with producing sounds and speak their first words.
 A good AAC system supports and facilitates this natural acquisition of language.
-Good communication partners use the AAC system, selecting graphic symbols as they speak the word, to provide a model for the AAC user to observe and learn.
+Good communication partners actively use the AAC system—selecting words and letting the device speak first.
+They may choose to repeat the full message aloud after the AAC has spoken, reinforcing the modeled message.
 This process is commonly called modeling.
 (Research on AAC interventions may refer to it as aided language stimulation, augmented input, or aided language input.)

 Modeling is a well-established research-based intervention.
 The goal is to mimic the immersion children naturally get with speech.
-The more modeling occurs by everyone around the AAC user, the faster they can learn how to use the system and develop their language skills.
+When quality modeling happens in different environments and with various communication partners, AAC users are more likely to learn how to use the system and grow their language skills.
 With this in mind, we emphasized the need to support modeling when designing Proloquo.

 Modeling as a starting point